 2. Listed here are the course outcomes/objectives assessed in this course which play a supplemental role in contributing to the student’s general education along with the general education competency they support.

-General Education Competency: Communicate clearly in a variety of modes and media.
+General Education Competency: Think critically about questions to yield meaning and value.

-Acquire communication and rhetorical literacy in order to speak and write effectively, express one’s knowledge, read critically, analyze rhetorically, and synthesize information, skills necessary to furthering one’s own educational and occupational goals.
-Understand, evaluate, and discuss rhetoric, argument, and persuasion in a variety of contexts.
-Critically examine evidence, interpret and integrate information, identify solutions and potential outcomes, and apply rhetorical and communication literacies to the real world.

 Course Outcomes or Objectives Supporting the General Education Competency Selected:

 Students will demonstrate the ability to compose arguments on a variety of literary topics within the genres of short fiction, poetry, and drama; the compositions will be substantial in length and increase in rhetorical complexity over the course of the semester.